This article is part of The Ascender, the Highrise platform for articles and resources.

 Here's how to provide evidence:

-While it's important to have a target salary in mind, it's also important to remain flexible and open to other forms of compensation.
-Always remember that the right salary negotiation email should invite a back-and-forth conversation.
+While it's important to have a target salary in mind to negotiate salary with, it's also important to remain flexible and open to other forms of compensation.
+Always remember that the right salary negotiation email should allow a back-and-forth conversation.

-For example, you could ask about the possibility of additional benefits such as hybrid working or stock options if they are unwilling to change the base salary.
+For example, you could ask about the possibility of additional benefits such as hybrid working or equity compensation options if they are unwilling to change the base salary.

 Here's how to show flexibility:

-"While I believe that the base salary component should improve, I would like to discuss other benefits package options, such as a signing bonus, flexible hours, and stock options.
-I am eager to find a mutually beneficial solution that aligns with my career goals and the company's needs."
+"While I believe that the base salary component should Improve, I would like to discuss other benefits packages, such as a signing bonus, flexible hours, and stock options.
+I believe that we shall find a mutually beneficial common ground.

-6. Close with a Call to Action ( and Remain Courteous).
+6. Close with a call to action(Be Courteous):

 Sign off your email expressing your eagerness to advance with the job offer and reiterating your desire for fair compensation.